-Understand the components of external and indoor air pollution, describe their effects on human health, and identify methods of reducing or eliminating external and indoor air pollution, especially in health-care environments.
-Then describe the scope of the issue of water safety, types of contaminants found in public drinking water, water-related diseases, guidelines for water safety, and the information health-care providers need to know to effectively educate the public about their water and their health.
+Health-care professionals play an important role in preventing water-borne illness and in educating the public about potential health risks related to exposure to microbial and chemical contaminants in drinking water.
+The goal/outcome of this course is for the learner to describe the scope of the issue of water safety, types of contaminants found in public drinking water, water-related diseases, guidelines for water safety, and the information health-care providers need to know to effectively educate the public about their water and their health.

-Cyndie Koopsen, RN, BSN, MBA, HNB-BC, RN-BC, HWNC-BC is a nurse who has cared for patients in acute care settings, community clinics, and the home.
+Cyndie Koopsen is a nurse who has cared for patients in acute care settings, community clinics, and the home.
 Her professional nursing career has involved nursing executive leadership and administration, staff development and education, community education and wellness, and holistic care.
 She has designed, developed, and presented numerous educational programs for audiences covering integrative health, promotion and wellness, and chronic disease management and prevention.
-She is the co-author of Spirituality, Health, and Healing and Integrative Health: A Holistic Approach for Health Professionals.
+She is the co-author of "Spirituality, Health, and Healing and Integrative Health: A Holistic Approach for Health Professionals."

-Caroline Young, MPH, has an extensive public health background that includes experience in research, workshop presentations in various areas of health care, and online and onsite teaching.
-She has expertise in holistic community health and wellness program design, development, marketing, implementation, and evaluation.
-She has also designed, developed, and presented integrative health programs for culturally diverse populations, senior populations, and faith communities.
-She is the co-author of Spirituality, Health, and Healing and Integrative Health: A Holistic Approach for Health Professionals.
+Caroline Young, M.P.H., has an extensive public health background that includes research experience, workshop presentations, and instruction.
+She has designed, developed, and instructed numerous integrative health programs for diverse populations, senior populations, and faith communities.
+Young is the co-author of "Spirituality, Health, and Healing and Integrative Health: A Holistic Approach for Health Professionals."

-There are no prerequisites for this course.
+There are no prerequisites to take this course.

 The Certificate in Healing Environments for Body, Mind, and Spirit consists of a total of nine lessons.
 You must complete all lessons to receive your certificate.